THERE is a Cinderella chapter to the story of the Genesee.

 On the high plateau above the locks north of Portageville an historical marker indicates the site of a drill ground of the Civil War.

-So many recruits flocked to Portage that the barracks, hastily built, could not accomodate all of them.
-Old buildings still stand in Portageville which housed the citizen soldiers of 1861.
+So many recruits flocked to Portage that the barracks, hastilybuilt, could not accommodate all of them.
+Old buildings still standin Portageville which housed the citizen soldiers of 1861.

 So you see there were labor troubles back in 1851 and no Smith-Connally law or Labor Relations Board.